njakub/kaz-mielony/src/content/episodes/episode-01-napoleon.md

 ---
-title: "Episode 1: Napoleon's Sweet Victory"
+title: "Episode 1: Einstein's Simple Genius"
 episodeNumber: 1
-historicalFigure: "Napoleon Bonaparte"
+historicalFigure: "Albert Einstein"
-publishDate: 2024-01-15
+publishDate: 2024-07-29
 youtubeId: "dQw4w9WgXcQ"
-description: "Exploring the Emperor's love for honey cakes and how these simple sweets sustained him through his greatest campaigns"
+description: "Exploring how simple, nourishing meals fueled the mind of history's greatest physicist"
-relatedRecipes: ["napoleon-honey-cakes"]
+relatedRecipes: ["einstein-honey-fried-eggs"]
 ---

-## The Emperor's Unexpected Sweet Tooth
+## The Genius's Approach to Food

 Welcome to the very first episode of Kaz Mielony!
-Today we're diving into one of history's most fascinating contradictions: Napoleon Bonaparte's love for simple honey cakes.
-While he conquered most of Europe with military genius, his personal tastes remained surprisingly humble.
+Today we're exploring how Albert Einstein approached food—with the same elegant simplicity he brought to physics.
+While he revolutionized our understanding of the universe, his eating habits remained refreshingly uncomplicated.

-## Why Start with Napoleon?
+## Why Start with Einstein?

-Napoleon represents the perfect example of how food connects us to historical figures in unexpected ways.
-Here was a man who dined with kings and emperors, yet his favorite treat was a simple honey cake that reminded him of his Corsican childhood.
+Einstein represents the perfect example of how the right fuel can support extraordinary thinking.
+Here was a man who could conceive of relativity and quantum mechanics, yet found profound satisfaction in a perfectly prepared honey-fried egg with mushrooms.

-## The Recipe's Journey
+## The Recipe's Philosophy

-These honey cakes traveled with Napoleon from Corsica to the palaces of Europe, and finally to his exile on St. Helena.
-They represent continuity in a life of constant change—a sweet constant in the chaos of empire-building.
+Einstein's breakfast reflects his famous principle: "Everything should be made as simple as possible, but not simpler."
+Few ingredients, combined with care and attention, create something greater than the sum of their parts—much like his scientific theories.

 ## What We Discovered

-During filming, I was struck by how the aroma of honey and spices filled the kitchen, just as it would have in Napoleon's field kitchens.
-These weren't just desserts—they were portable energy, comfort food, and a taste of home all rolled into one.
+During filming, I was struck by how the honey caramelizing in the pan created this beautiful, glossy coating—almost like Einstein was applying his understanding of molecular interactions to breakfast.
+The sweet-savory balance would have provided sustained energy for those long days contemplating the mysteries of space and time.

 ## Historical Cooking Notes

-The biggest challenge was sourcing period-appropriate honey.
-Modern processed honey lacks the complex flavors that Napoleon would have known.
-We used raw wildflower honey from a local beekeeper, which brought depth and character to the final cakes.
+The biggest challenge was sourcing the same type of acacia honey that Einstein would have preferred.
+We used a local varietal that brought the right floral notes to complement the earthy mushrooms—creating that perfect harmony he would have appreciated.

 ## Next Episode Preview

-Join me next time as we explore the Tudor court kitchens and recreate Henry VIII's legendary appetite for roast beef.
-We'll be cooking for eight—which was probably just a light snack for the notorious king!
+Join me next time as we prepare Einstein's comforting mushroom pasta—a dish that sustained him through some of his most productive years at Princeton!